jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-objects.md

 #### Performance Concerns?

-Someone might wonder critically if Encircle could run fast if running on these heavy weight system objects, instead of a regularly compiled code.
+Someone might wonder critically if Circular could run fast if running on these heavy weight system objects, instead of a regularly compiled code.
 One option might be that these system objects could function as a certain interpreted mode, that might compile / optimize into faster machine code.
 System objects might be an intermediate format of some sort.
 Perhaps a similar distinction as text code and machine code can be seen here.

 #### Preliminariness of the System Interface Notation

 The system interface notation's basics might not be preliminary.
 But the content of a system interface might not be precisely as specified in this documentation.
-One idea is that Encircle might run on system objects proposed here.
+One idea is that Circular might run on system objects proposed here.
 And that depending on how these system objects are implemented precisely, the public members of a system object could form the content of a system interface.
 Design choices were made in this documentation, which can influence the notation of system interface members.
 But hopefully it shed light on the kind of things the system interface might be used for, what roles it might play and its notation basics.